ibm-cloud-docs/watsonxdata/tut_provi_custbckt.md

    b. **Private endpoint only** - Private endpoints route traffic through the IBM Cloud Private network (single endpoint).

    c. **Both public and private endpoints** - Public endpoints provide a connection to your deployment on the public network.
-Private endpoints route traffic through the IBM Cloud Private network.
-(Two separate endpoints).
+Private endpoints route traffic through the IBM Cloud Private network. (two separate endpoints).

 2. After selecting the appropriate settings, click **Create** to start the provisioning process.
 The **Resource List** page opens with the **{{site.data.keyword.lakehouse_short}}** service that is listed under **Databases**.